andergcp/monty/README.md

 <h3 align="center"> Stack, Queues - LIFO, FIFO </h3>

 #### Description
-We built and monty files (.m) interpreter with C programming language.
+I built a monty files (.m) interpreter with C programming language.
 Monty 0.98 is a scripting language that is first compiled into Monty byte codes.
 It relies on a unique stack, with specific instructions to manipulate it.
 We implement some op_codes like add, pop and print elements from the stack/queue.

 **Monty byte code files**